airavata-courses/satyamsah/assignment2/README.md

 # Employee-Department-Salary Service

 We have 3 servers: First on which dockerized miroservices are installed.
-Second in which RMQ installed.Thisrd is for Jenkins.
+Second in which RMQ installed.Third is for Jenkins.

 There is a modificaion in my use-case.
 I am having 2 RMQ instances.
 First,Native RMQ is running on a remote server(Server-2)(As per class use-case).
 I have completed this use-case.
 But here, I need to hardcode the ipaddress or hostname of remote RMQ inside my microservice code or microservie container /etc/hosts file.